-The U.S. Department of Agriculture’s (USDA) nondiscrimination regulation (7 CFR 15b), as well as the regulations governing the National School Lunch Program and School Breakfast Program, make it clear that substitutions to the regular school meal must be made for children who are unable to eat school meals because of their disabilities.
+The U.S. Department of Agriculture’s (USDA) nondiscrimination regulation (7 CFR 15b), as well as the regulations governing the National School Lunch Program and School Breakfast Program, make it clear that substitutions to the regular school meal must be made for a child who is unable to eat school meals because of her disability.

-These regulations require substitutions or modifications in school meals for children whose disabilities restrict their diets.
+These regulations require substitutions or modifications in school meals for a child whose disability restricts her diet.

-USDA has a Guidance Manual “Accommodating Children with Special Dietary Needs in the School Nutrition Programs”.
+UPDATE: NEW GUIDANCE 2017.
+USDA has a new 2017 Guidance Manual “Accommodating Children with Disabilities in the School Meal Programs”.
 It explains the school food service role in providing meals to students with special dietary needs.
-The Guidance Manual can be found at http://www.fns.usda.gov/school-meals/guidance-and-resources.
+The Guidance Manual can be found at https://www.fns.usda.gov/nslp/guidance-and-resources.

 Nutrition Services under an IEP

-The guidance addresses IDEA 2004 and the ADA and makes it clear that if a student has a documented disability that restricts their diet, the school food service department must make the substitutions as listed by a licensed physician on a medical statement form.
+The guidance addresses IDEA 2004 and the ADA and makes it clear that if a student has a documented disability that restricts her diet, the school food service department must make the substitutions in lunches and afterschool snacks for the student.

-- an explanation of why the disability restricts the child’s diet
+- an explanation of how the disability restricts the child’s diet

-- the food or foods to be omitted from the child’s diet, and the food or choice of foods that must be substituted
+- the food or foods to be omitted from the child’s diet, and the recommended alternatives for a modified meal

 If your child’s IEP includes a nutrition component, the school is required to offer special meals, at no additional cost, if your child’s disability restricts her diet.
 When nutrition services are required under a child’s IEP, school officials need to make sure that school food service staff is involved early on in decisions regarding special meals.
 It would be wise to include food service staff on the IEP Team.